Biden announces Indo-Pacific alliance with UK, Australia

 After the 90-minute phone call, official Xinhua News Agency reported that Xi expressed concerns that U.S. government policy toward China has caused “serious difficulties” in relations.

 Asked on Tuesday about media reports that Xi had declined to commit to meet with him in person, the U.S. president said it was “untrue.”
+Biden did not speak in “specific terms” about the new AUKUS alliance during last week’s call with the Chinese leader, according to the senior administration official.

 The U.S. and Australia, along with India and Japan, are members of a strategic dialogue known as “the Quad.”
 Biden is set to host fellow Quad leaders at the White House next week.